shawnl11/intro-to-rails/README.md

 *Controllers.
 Routes.*

 Class 6: May 7
-*Application Data.
+*Sessions.
 Reading and evaluating other people’s code.*

 Class 7: May 14
 *Security.
-Authentication.
-User Data.*
+Authentication.*

 Class 8: May 21
 *Emails.
 Files.*